Buying a car in Spain

 The vehicle seller should provide you with the impuesto sobre la circulacion de vehiculos (car tax) and the tranferencia.
-Most people will use a Gestor to organise the paperwork for them although this will incur you a fee.
-You should also ensure the inspection technical de vehiculos is current (ITV) This is the Spanish equivalent of the UK MOT and all cars over 4 years old must have had an annual ITV test.
+Most people will use a Gestor to organise the paperwork for them although this will incur a fee.
+You should also ensure the inspection technical de vehiculos is current (ITV) This is the Spanish equivalent of the UK MOT and all cars over 4 years old must have an annual ITV test.
 There is a time limit of 15 days to register the car in your name.

 You can arrange it yourself, of course.
 Here is a step by step guide to the process of transfering the ownership of the car yourself.

 If you have an EU licence, then you can use that license to drive a vehicle in Spain.
 You cannot obtain a Spanish driving licence without a residencia (residents permit).
 Whilst it is not necessary to obtain a Spanish licence, strictly speaking, you should carry a translation of your licence in Spanish, just in case you are stopped by the police.
 This can be obtained from the Real Automovil Club de Espana.